thimblebird/edgy-foliage/README.md

 Reverting, in the following example, to the vanilla cactus model, is as easy as extracting the archive, going into the extracted folder and removing the file `assets\minecraft\models\block\cactus.json` from the resource pack.
 Same for all other models.

+It's planned to add build parameters for easier customization in the future.

 <!-- ## Compatibility

 Format: